Lewisham: Governance

 The parish of Lewisham was governed by a vestry; and from 1855 until 1900 by the Lewisham District Board of Works, in combination with Penge.
 Following the London Government Act 1899, the County of London was split into 28 metropolitan boroughs in 1900.
 Lewisham, with the parish of Lee, became part of the Metropolitan Borough of Lewisham.
 In 1965, under the London Government Act 1963, the current 32 London boroughs were formed and today Lewisham is part of the London Borough of Lewisham.

 Lewisham London Borough Council is based in Catford.
-The current directly elected mayor is Damien Egan.
+The current directly elected mayor is Brenda Dacres.
 In the London Assembly, the London Borough of Lewisham is joined with the Royal Borough of Greenwich to form the Greenwich and Lewisham constituency, with the current Assembly Member being Len Duvall.
 For Westminster elections, Lewisham is covered by the Lewisham Deptford constituency, whose Member of Parliament (MP) as of 2021 is Vicky Foxcroft.

 Commercial area and amenities

 Lewisham's commercial area is one of the largest in south-east London.
 Lewisham Shopping Centre, opened in 1977, has 70 stores and is over 330,000 square feet.
 Shops include Marks & Spencer, W H Smith, Sainsbury's, H&M, TK Maxx, JD Sports, SportsDirect.com, Argos and Boots.
 The centre is between Molesworth Street (a dual carriageway section of the A21) and Lewisham High Street.
 Lewisham Market and the Central Library are outside the shopping centre in the High Street.
-Also part of the complex is the Lewisham House office tower, the tallest building in the borough and formerly occupied by Citibank.
+Also part of the complex is the Lewisham House office tower, once the tallest building in the borough and formerly occupied by Citibank.
 There are proposals to convert this brutalist skyscraper to flats.

 Lewisham has a bowling alley and the Glassmill Swimming pool and Gym.

 Lewisham has a number of parks, such as Hilly Fields and Lewisham Park.

 For 14 years between 2001 and 2015, Lewisham was the only London Borough not to have a cinema.
 Lewisham once had many cinemas, such as the Lewisham Odeon.
 In 1930 there were 30 venues showing films.
 As of 2022, there is only one cinema operating in the borough: Catford Mews.

 Opened in 1894, University Hospital Lewisham is a National Health Service, acute hospital run by the Lewisham and Greenwich NHS Trust serving the whole London Borough of Lewisham as well as some surrounding areas.
 In July 2012 the government recommended that Lewisham's Accident & Emergency ward should be closed, with emergency provision transferred to Queen Elizabeth Hospital, London.
 However, there was a strong campaign in Lewisham against the proposed closure, including a march on 24 November 2012, and a successful legal challenge.
 In July 2013, the High Court ruled that the closure of Lewisham A&E could not go ahead.
 In October 2013, the Court of Appeal ruled that Health Secretary Jeremy Hunt did not have power to implement cuts at Lewisham Hospital.